antlr/antlr4/doc/python-target.md

 ## A simple example targeting Python3

-An example of a parser with the Python3 target consists of the following files.
+An example of a parser for the Python3 target consists of the following files.
 * An Antlr4 grammar, e.g., Expr.g4:
     ```antlr
     grammar Expr;